fmeum/with_cfg.bzl/README.md

 See [examples/opt_filegroup](examples/opt_filegroup) for the complete example.

 ## Advanced usage

+`with_cfg` also supports resetting the modified settings to their original values for specific dependencies or entire attributes, which can help reduce build times by preventing unnecessary rebuilds of dependencies in different configurations.

 The following example creates a `cc_asan_test` rule that behaves like a `cc_test`, but instruments the test and all its dependencies with [AddressSanitizer](https://clang.llvm.org/docs/AddressSanitizer.html).
 It also comes with a "reset" rule `cc_asan_test_reset` that can be used to disable instrumentation for specific dependencies and also automatically doesn't apply the instrumentation to `data` dependencies and (generated) source files.